- The coronavirus (COVID-19) outbreak has caused major disruptions to businesses around the world, especially to supply chains and sales.

 Courts and scholars have interpreted the expression “fortuitous case” as an unforeseen event that has its origin in an act of man, while “force majeure” has its origin in nature (an “act of God”).
 The event must be “irresistible, external” and one which “prevents [the party] from acting in performing the obligation”.
 Importantly, the impossibility of performance must be a consequence of a “fact that was not controlled by the [party]”.

-Force majeure under the Civil Code is Brazil’s equivalent to the doctrine of frustration under English law and the doctrines of impossibility and frustration of purpose under American law.
+Force majeure under the Civil Code is Brazil’s equivalent to the doctrine of frustration under English law (see also hardship further below) and the doctrines of impossibility and frustration of purpose under American law.

 Where an international contract is for the sale of goods between parties located in countries that are members of the Convention, the Convention will apply to their contractual obligations (unless expressly excluded by the parties).

 The Convention contains a provision that deems force majeure to be part of contracts for the international sale of goods.
 This is set out in article 79:

 “(1) A party is not liable for a failure to perform any of his obligations if he proves that the failure was due to an impediment beyond his control and that he could not reasonably be expected to have taken the impediment into account at the time of the conclusion of the contract or to have avoided or overcome it, or its consequences.